🕴🏻Introduction

-Everything you need to know about Last9's managed PromQL compatible Time Series Data Warehouse — Levitate.
+Everything you need to know about Last9's managed PromQL-compatible Time Series Data Warehouse.

-Levitate is Last9’s Managed Time Series Data Warehouse.
+Last9 is an OpenTelemetry and Prometheus Compatible Managed Time Series Data Warehouse.

-We built Levitate to give engineering teams a cost-effective tool to monitor large, complex systems.
-Now, engineering hours are not spent monitoring your monitor i.e., managing TSDB availability, scaling, replication, and multiple instances.
+We built Last9 to give engineering teams a cost-effective tool to monitor large, complex systems.
+Engineering hours are not spent monitoring your monitor, i.e., managing TSDB availability, scaling, replication, and multiple instances.

-Levitate is fully managed.
-No need to worry about adding more machines, managing replication, or multiple Prometheus instances.
+• Increase engineering productivity: Last9 is fully managed—no need to worry about adding more machines, managing replication, or multiple Prometheus instances.
 Just change the remote-write endpoint of your one or many TSDBs.
 A simple UI manages it all.

-With Levitate, you can resolve incidents faster with decreased querying times, and allow engineering to focus on building the product.
+With Last9, you can resolve incidents faster with decreased querying times and allow engineering to focus on building the product.

-Levitate is built for high query performance, high availability, and low latency writing.
-Levitate automatically scales your data ingestion, query speed, and concurrency needs.
+Last9 is built for high query performance, availability, and low latency writing.
+Last9 automatically scales your data ingestion, query speed, and concurrency needs.

-Levitate’s write availability SLA is ~ 99.9%, with no work needed by your team!
+Last9’s write availability SLA is 99.9%, with no work needed by your team!

 Operation TypeAvailability